 One of the ridiculous criticisms of advertising is that it tends to regiment the people, to deprive them of the will to think for themselves.
+Most advertisers, we are told by an advertising manager, "would give their eye-teeth to have the whole crowd behind them to the exclusion of other competitors."
 The fact that so many advertisements appear for the same class of goods is an indication of wide-open competition, under which people make choices that keep the competing advertisements running.

 Advertising men are aware of the responsibility that is theirs.
 They have organized themselves into associations and clubs, not one of which is without its ideals.
 One demands "fresh and accurate sales and advertising information"; another, "to do away with unscrupulous claims for media"; another, "to rid advertising of that load of bunk which threatened to drag it down in its infancy."
 The first object of the Association of Canadian Advertisers is "to promote the highest standards of advertising."
 In standards of practice it pledges its members "to support unequivocally the principle of truth in advertising, avoiding all manner of misrepresentation and falsification."
-Advertising and Sales Clubs, organized in all big business centres in Canada, have as their general objective the advancement of knowledge and sound practice in advertising and selling.
+Advertising and Sales clubs, organized in all big business centres in Canada, have as their general objective the advancement of knowledge and sound practice in advertising and selling.